God of War (2005 video game): Awards and accolades

 God of War won several "Game of the Year" awards.
-At the 2005 Spike Video Game Awards, it was named "Best Action Game" and David Jaffe won "Designer of the Year" for the game.
-It was also a nominee for "Game of the Year", "Best Performance by a Human Male" (TC Carson as Kratos), and "Best Original Score".
+At the 2005 Spike Video Game Awards, it was named "Best Action Game" and David Jaffe won "Designer of the Year" for the game; it was also a nominee for "Game of the Year", "Best Performance by a Human Male" (TC Carson as Kratos), and "Best Original Score".
 At the 9th Annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards), it won several awards: "Overall Game of the Year", "Console Game of the Year", "Action/Adventure Game of the Year", "Outstanding Achievement in Animation", "Outstanding Achievement in Original Musical Composition", "Outstanding Achievement in Sound Design" and "Outstanding Character Performance - Male" for TC Carson.
+Awards), God of War won the most awards of the ceremony, including: "Overall Game of the Year", "Console Game of the Year", "Action/Adventure Game of the Year", "Outstanding Achievement in Animation", "Outstanding Achievement in Original Musical Composition", "Outstanding Achievement in Sound Design", and "Outstanding Character Performance - Male" for TC Carson's portrayal of Kratos.
 In 2009, IGN named God of War the seventh-best PlayStation 2 game of all time.
-In November 2012, Complex magazine named God of War the eleventh-best PlayStation 2 game of all time.
+In November 2012, Complex magazine named God of War the eleventh-best PlayStation 2 game of all time, and placed it sixteenth on the list made again in 2022.